ORNL/SYCLhash/docs/index.rst

    installing

+   allocator
    hash
-   allocator

-SYCL hash is a performant hash table written in the SYCL programming model.
+SYCL hash is a lock-free concurrent hash table written in the SYCL programming model.

-Insert/delete options run in parallel using a linked-cell list datastructure.
+Buckets are implemented using a linked-cell list data structure.
+Cells are allocated using an allocator that maintains a free-list as a bit vector (1 = occupied).

 ---